sif/sif/README.md

 ### Hi there, I'm Sif 👋

+I'm currently:
-- 🔭 I’m currently looking for a new SWE role
+- 🔭 looking for a new SWE role
+- 👯 working on Ghost Artemis
-- 🌱 I’m currently researching IoT hacks
+- 🌱 researching IoT hacks